Full Form of FIFO

-To calculate FIFO the price of the oldest inventory needs to be traced and then the cost prices of each unit are multiplied with the units of inventory sold.
-Then the amount arrived would be the price of the inventory and the remaining raw material units would be used for next inventory sales.
+To calculate FIFOCalculate FIFOUnder the FIFO method of accounting inventory valuation, the goods that are purchased first are the first to be removed from the inventory account.
+As a result, leftover inventory at books is valued at the most recent price paid for the most recent stock of inventory.
+As a result, the inventory asset on the balance sheet is recorded at the most recent cost., the price of the oldest inventory needs to be traced, and then the cost prices of each unit are multiplied with the units of inventory sold.
+Then the amount arrived would be the price of the inventory, and the remaining raw material units would be used for next inventory sales.

-To arrive at the cost of sales, inventory plays a great part in it.
+To arrive at the cost of sales, inventory plays a significant part in it.
 An inventory constitutes multiple products or items or self-made goods of the company.
-So, let’s assume article A has been used raw material for product Y. The Y has 10000 pieces in the finished goods segments and within the production span, the company has bought X twice in a lot of 4000 pcs each.
-The first 7000 of X costed the Company at a rate of $10 each and the remaining 7000 has cost $12 each.
-So, for calculating the price of Y for the first 10000 units price of 10 would be considered for the first lot of 4000 pieces, and the remaining 6000 pieces would be priced at 12$ each.
+So, let’s assume article A has been used raw material for product Y. The Y has 10000 pieces in the finished goods segments, and within the production span, the company has bought X twice in a lot of 4000 pcs each.
+The first 7000 of X costed the Company at a rate of $10 each, and the remaining 7000 has cost $12 each.
+So, for calculating the price of Y for the first 10000 units, $10 price would be considered for the first lot of 4000 pieces and $12 for the remaining 6000 pieces.

-There are various other methods of valuation except for FIFO such as LIFO and Weighted Average inventory method.
+There are various other methods of valuation except for FIFO, such as LIFOLIFOLIFO (Last In First Out) is one accounting method for inventory valuation on the balance sheet.
+LIFO accounting means inventory acquired at last would be used up or sold first. and Weighted Average inventory method.

 - LIFO is considered as last in first out.
 It is generally used in the inflationary economy due to an increase in the prices consistently.
 It helps in the price checking function of the goods and thus reflects a better inventory pricing and also keeps the profits in the check.